tomeshnet/documents/technical/20180530_hpm5g-radio-tests.md

 This issue is specific to the sample units and will not be an issue when the HPM5G is manufactured for production.

-## Sending to an Omnidirectional TOP-GS07 USB Radio Through Walls
+## Sending to an Omnidirectional Toplinkst TOP-S5 USB Radio Through Walls

-The first test we did to confirm the device was functioning was to connect an ESPRESSObin + HPM5G node to a Orange Pi Zero + TOP-GS07 node, using 802.11s mesh point.
+The first test we did to confirm the device was functioning was to connect an ESPRESSObin + HPM5G node to a Orange Pi Zero + [TOP-S5](https://github.com/phillymesh/802.11s-adapters/blob/master/toplinkst-top-s5/toplinkst-top-s5.md) node, using 802.11s mesh point.
 These two devices were about 25 feet apart separated by three drywalls, without line-of-sight, and with desks and file cabinets in between.
 The ESPRESSObin has the HPM5G transmitting at 15 dBm, its 12 dBi antenna pointed in the general direction towards the omnidirectional antennas on the Orange Pi Zero.

 ![Office Map](../images/20180530_hpm5g-radio-tests3.png?raw=true)
 ![Receiving Node](../images/20180530_hpm5g-radio-tests4.jpg?raw=true)

 The results of this first test were very impressive.
-The HPM5G was the transmitter, and the TOP-GS07 was the receiver:
+The HPM5G was the transmitter, and the TOP-S5 was the receiver:

 ```
 Connecting to host 192.168.100.4, port 5201